ahmedalifarajallah/Food/README.md

 # Food-WebSite
 Responsive website was created using HTML &amp; CSS & JS.
-And I have used "Swiper" too for all sliders except the gallery it was created with vanilla JavaScript
+And I have used "Swiper" for all sliders except the gallery it was created with vanilla JavaScript.

 ## Links
 - [Repo] (<https://github.com/ahmedalifarajallah/Food/> "Food")